Fandoms: X-Men/Superman Returns

 She vaguely paid attention as Lois began to ask Storm the expected questions, and Storm rattled off the standard answers about the mission of Xavier's School and their mission to promote unity.
 If Jubilee had known that going on this mission would be like listening to one of Storm's lectures, she probably wouldn't have begged to come.
 Especially since she hadn't seen Superman yet.
 Unless Lois's husband was Superman - she was rumored to have been involved with him, after all.

-She studied Richard White intently, but the similarity to Cyclops was just way too overwhelming, and there was no way she could picture him
+She studied Richard White intently, but the similarity to Cyclops was just way too overwhelming, and there was no way she could picture him as Superman.

 "Jubilation," Storm was saying, and Jubilee was forced to pay attention again.